Susan Clay-Smith / Kaaren Soby

 Opening Reception: Friday, March 8, 2019 7-9 P.M.

 The works in this exhibition take inspiration from the natural world; looking at the beauty of tiny intricate details but in a large way.

 Abstract painter Kaaren Soby and ceramic artist Susan ClaySmith, both long-time residents of the Bulkley Valley, look to the richness of form and colour of the natural world, from the macro perspective.
-Kaaren's recent work is a series of paintings based on the rich colours and forms of fallen leaves in various stages of decomposition.Susan's work for this exhibition follows two streams related to this theme - one sculptural, focused on form; and a second with a greater focus on surface.
+Kaaren's recent work is a series of paintings based on wildlife and the stunning beatuty of northern Canada.Susan's work for this exhibition follows two streams related to this theme - one sculptural, focused on form; and a second with a greater focus on surface.